citusdata/citus_docs/tutorials/multi-tenant-tutorial.rst

 Distributing tables and loading data
 -------------------------------------

-Now, the Postgres tables for distribution.
-We will now go ahead and
-tell Citus to shard those tables across the different nodes we have in the cluster.
-To do so, you can run `create_distributed_table` and specify the table you want to shard and the key you want to shard on.
+We will now go ahead and tell Citus to distribute these tables across the different nodes we have in the cluster.
+To do so, you can run :code:`create_distributed_table` and specify the table you want to shard and the column you want to shard on.
-In this case, we will shard all the tables on the `company_id`.
+In this case, we will shard all the tables on the :code:`company_id`.

 ::